COVID School Reopening Plan

 j.
 Field Trips:

-Field trips will not take place at this time.
-However, the administration will continue to evaluate the conditions and necessary safety protocols to reinstate field trips should it be feasible to do so during the school year.
+The administration will continue to evaluate the conditions and necessary safety protocols to reinstate field trips should it be feasible to do so during the school year.
+No of state trips.

 Interscholastic athletics will be offered as is feasible and allowed by local and state authorities